Please see the following documents containing important information:

-Question: Are there any required activities or components that I have to complete during the study term as a recipient of the scholarship?
+Question: Are there any required activities or components that I must complete during the study term as a recipient of the scholarship?

 Answer: There is only one application cycle for the scholarship each year.
-Applications will only be accepted from the dates posted on the main page of the Watanabe Scholarship page.
-Students who do not apply during this time frame should consider applying when the opportunity re-opens next year in January if they are still eligible.
+Applications will only be accepted from the dates posted on the Watanabe Scholarship page.
+Students who do not apply during this timeframe should consider applying when the opportunity re-opens next year if they are still eligible.

 Question: Can my organization or university post information about the Watanabe Scholarship on our website?

 Answer: Yes, please share the information about this scholarship opportunity with those who may have interested and eligible applicants.
-However, we ask that you also contact the Scholarship Team (watanabesch[email protected]) and let them know where you are posting the information so that we can track the recruitment.
+However, we ask that you also contact the Watanabe Scholarship administration team ([email protected]) and let them know where you are posting the information so that we can track the recruitment.

 Question: I have a question that is not found on this FAQ page – who should I contact to get an answer?

-Answer: If you have a question or situation that is not covered by the information on the FAQ page, please contact that scholarship team at [email protected].
+Answer: If you have a question or situation that is not covered by the information on the FAQ page, please contact the Watanabe Scholarship administration team at [email protected].
 No phone inquiries please.